A Step-By-Step Guide To The Mistico Arenal Hanging Bridges Park

 - About the Mistico Arenal Hanging Bridges Park

 - Why we love the Mistico Arenal Hanging Bridges Park

 - Main trail information (from the park’s entrance to the waterfall trail)

 - Main trail information (from the waterfall trail to the park’s exit)

 - Bird-watching trail information

 - Accessible trail information

-- Mistico Arenal Hanging Bridges Park: Number of bridges and bridge lengths
+- Mistico Arenal Hanging Bridges Park: Number of bridges, bridge lengths, and bridge heights

 - Mistico Arenal Hanging Bridges Park: Additional info and visit tips